 The growing popularity of road cycling in North America, improvements to Highway 99, plus large events such as GranFondo Whistler and IRONMAN Canada have resulted in a remarkable increase in the number of road cyclists in the corridor.
 The events and related visitors have brought significant economic benefits to corridor communities and to the province.

 Municipalities in the Sea to Sky corridor have worked proactively with the B.C.
-Ministry of Transportation and Infrastructure to improve maintenance, signage and infrastructure along Highway 99 as well as secondary routes in the Callaghan Valley, Squamish/Paradise Valley and Pemberton areas.
-There has been positive progress with new signage and maintenance improvements.
+Ministry of Transportation and Infrastructure to improve maintenance, signs and infrastructure along Highway 99 as well as secondary routes in the Callaghan Valley, Squamish/Paradise Valley and Pemberton areas.
+There has been positive progress with new signs and maintenance improvements.

 The Resort Municipality of Whistler is encouraging cyclists to explore the many beautiful and dynamic routes in the region.
 Cyclists have the same rights and duties as drivers through the B.C.
 Motor Vehicle Act and should know the rules of the road and safety practices to minimize the risk of collisions or injuries.
 For all road users sharing the road and showing respect for others will make for a safe and enjoyable experience for all.